MohamedEmary/graduation-project/tasks/task-04/Markdown/bi-new-steps.md

 UTF-8 is a variable-length character encoding standard used for electronic communication.
 Defined by the Unicode Standard, the name is derived from Unicode Transformation Format – 8-bit. *Variable-length* character encoding means that different characters can take up a different number of bytes.
 In the context of UTF-8, it means that a single character can be represented using anywhere from 1 to 4 bytes.

-UTF-8 uses 8 bits so each character will be mapped to 2 hexadecimal digits since each hexadecimal number takes 4 bits.
-Then we will convert the result to decimal to be used in the polynomial.

 For example, standard ASCII characters (like 'a', 'b', '1', etc.) only require 1 byte in UTF-8.
 However, other characters, such as many emoji, accented letters, and characters from non-Latin scripts, require more bytes.
 This flexibility allows UTF-8 to efficiently represent the wide range of characters defined in the Unicode standard, while maintaining backward compatibility with ASCII.

 In UTF-8 encoding, a character is not always 1 byte.
 It can be anywhere from 1 to 4 bytes depending on the specific character.
 This is what allows UTF-8 to represent a wide range of characters from various languages and symbol sets, including those outside the ASCII range.